Mission & History

 In 2022, NCO produced the world stage premiere of Sanctuary Road by Paul Moravec and Mark Campbell to sold-out houses.
 Other contemporary offerings include Philip Glass’s Les Enfants Terribles, John Supko’s All Souls, D.J.
 Sparr’s Approaching Ali (with libretto by Mark Campbell and Davis Miller), Patrick Morganelli’s Hercules vs. Vampires, and Daniel Thomas Davis’s Family Secrets.
 Please see our production archive for information on our past seasons.

 The company also has presented concerts and vocal recitals by Metropolitan Opera singers such as Michael Fabiano, Lawrence Brownlee, Anthony Roth Costanzo, and Leah Crocetto.
 NCO’s educational programs bring opera to schools across Wake County and surrounding counties.
-NCO is a resident performing arts organization at the Duke Energy Center for the Performing Arts in Raleigh and also performs at other venues throughout the Triangle.
+NCO is a resident performing arts organization at the Martin Marietta Center for the Performing Arts in Raleigh and also performs at other venues throughout the Triangle.
 North Carolina Opera is funded in part by the City of Raleigh based on recommendations of the Raleigh Arts Commission.